-To add the optional display, refer to Figure 37 and proceed as follows:
+To add the optional display, refer to Figure 35 and proceed as follows:

 - 1. Turn off the transmitter power source. - 2.
 Remove the electronics compartment cover by rotating it counterclockwise.
 Screw in the cover lock if applicable. - 3.
 Plug the display into the receptacle at the top of the electronics assembly. - 4.
 Ensure that the O-ring is seated in its groove in the display housing.
 Then insert the display into the electronics compartment by grasping the two tabs on the display and rotating it about 10° in a clockwise direction. - 5.
-Install the new cover (with a window) onto the housing by rotating it clockwise until the O-ring contacts the housing; then continue to hand tighten until the cover contacts the housing metal-to-metal.
-If cover locks are present, lock the cover per the procedure described in "Cover Locks" on page 32. - 6.
+Install the new cover (with a window) onto the housing by rotating it clockwise to seat the O-ring into the housing and then continue to hand tighten until the cover contacts the housing metal-to-metal.
+If cover locks are present, lock the cover per the procedure described in "Cover Locks" on page 29. - 6.
 Turn on the transmitter power source.